open-keychain/open-keychain.github.io/faq/index.md

 Add a new Keyserver (or modify existing one) by going to Preferences -> General -> Keyservers.
 Enter the port number after the Keyserver address and preceded it by a colon.
 For example, "p80.pool.sks-keyservers.net:80" (without quotation marks) means that server "p80.pool.sks-keyservers.net" is working on a port 80.
 Default connection port is 11371 and it doesn't need to be specified.

-## A wrong primary user id is shown when searching on a Keyserver

-Unfortunately, this is a bug in the SKS Keyserver software.
-Its machine-readable output returns the user ids in an arbitrary order.
-Read the [related bug](https://bitbucket.org/skskeyserver/sks-keyserver/issue/28/primary-uid-in-machine-readable-index) report for more information.

-## Howto prepare a YubiKey NEO for OpenKeychain?
+## How to prepare a YubiKey NEO for OpenKeychain?

   1. [Buy a YubiKey NEO](http://www.yubico.com/support/resellers/)
   2. [Prepare it for usage with OpenPGP using GnuPG and Yubico's tools](http://www.yubico.com/2012/12/yubikey-neo-openpgp/).